-Both personal branding and personal SEO are critical pieces for successful executive job search in the digital age . . . and they go hand in hand.
+Both personal branding and personal SEO are critical components in successful executive job search today . . . and they go hand in hand.

 But many people don’t know how to strike the right balance between them, as they write their job search marketing documents and online profiles – executive resume, biography, LinkedIn profile, etc.